Ammuriya, Nablus: British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, the population was 69, all Muslim, increasing in the 1931 census 85 Muslims in 19 houses.

 In the 1945 statistics the population was 120, all Muslims, with 3,112 dunams of land, according to an official land and population survey.
 Of this, 1,753 dunams were used for cereals, while 6 dunams were built-up land.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, ʽAmmuriya came under Jordanian rule.

 The Jordanian census of 1961 found 157 inhabitants.

 1967, and aftermath

 In 1967 the village came under Israeli occupation after the Six-Day War, and the same year the population was found to be 130.

+In 1997, it was described as "a very small village surrounded by orchards".

 In 2012, Ammuriya was joined with al-Lubban ash-Sharqiya in a single municipality called after the latter town.

+Demography

+The people of Ammuriya have their origins in the area of Jerusalem.